WMXL: Adult Contemporary

 Barry Fox left Lexington to program WDJX in Louisville, and was replaced by T.R.
 Fox, who arrived from Rochester, New York.
 This Fox, no relation to Barry, programmed the station for several years, before giving way to the return of Dale O'Brian.
 T.R.
 Fox oversaw the shift from Hot AC to Mainstream Adult Contemporary.

 Under Program Director Dale O'Brian, WMXL was one of the first stations in the country to go with "All Christmas music" during the month of December.
 In later years, the station began to start Christmas music earlier.
 These days, from early November until December 26 of each year, WMXL flips to a Christmas format for the holiday season, branding itself as "MixMas on Mix 94.5."
+In 2023, MixMas began on October 31, which was the earliest that WMXL has ever started Christmas music in the history of the station, and the first non-stunting all-Christmas station in the United States that year (another station had flipped 12 days prior, but that station was later revealed to be stunting in anticipation of a change in format).
+WMXL's flip to Christmas music was ten days prior to its parent company iHeartMedia's other stations.